duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 .
 ├── __pycache__                     # Python Compile stuff.
 |
-├── logs                            # Training logs for tfboard.
+├── trainlogs                            # Training logs for tfboard.
 │   ├── Date 1                      # Your training on Date 1.
 │   ├── Date 2                      # Your training on Date 2.
 │   └── ...